 A cannabis representative is a company that markets cannabis products in Alberta.
 Cannabis representatives in Alberta are required to register with AGLC.

-- hire a cannabis representative to market cannabis products on its behalf
+- Once registered, a federally-licensed supplier may hire a registered cannabis representative to market cannabis products on its behalf.

 All cannabis representative managers, supervisors and employees that are involved in marketing cannabis products must be a Qualified Cannabis Worker.